 Quotes by Charlton Heston

 Charlton Heston and Miklos Rózsa are the two giant towers on which Ben-Hur stands.
 Heston, who won his sole Oscar for his performance in this role, brings an extraordinary amount of physical, moral and spiritual strength to the role.
 He is both powerful and vulnerable at the same time.
 His performance is a perfect mix of the nuanced and the theatrical keeping in tune with the intimate and epic nature of the film.
-Sometimes Heston goes big and under in the course of the same scene.
+In some instances, Heston underplays, and also gets very theatrical in the course of the same scene.
 Take the scene where Judah and Messala part ways.
 It begins subtly enough, Judah is trying to ward off Messala’s queries about ‘traitors’.
-But then Messala insults Judah and the Jewish people after he realizes that Judah wont become an informer.
-Heston goes really big here as Judah with the words
+But then Messala insults Judah and the Jewish people after he realizes that Judah won’t become an informer.
+Heston goes really big here as Judah with the words:

 “Rome is an affront to God.
 Rome is strangling my people and my country and the whole earth, but not forever.
 I tell you, the day Rome falls, there will be a shout of freedom such as the world has never heard before.”